From the advertising column to the digital age – How you benefit from Amazon DSP

 Why should you use Amazon DSP?

 You may now be wondering why it should be Amazon DSP and not just Sponsored Ads.
 Let’s start with the fact that PPC campaigns are only displayed on the marketplace, whereas an Amazon DSP campaign is also displayed on third-party sites.
-This allows you to reach significantly more potential customers and increases awareness for your products.
+This allows for significantly more potential customers to be reached, and the awareness of your products increases.
 More information on the differences between DSP and PPC will follow below.

 There is a kind of DSP-lite in the form of Sponsored Display Ads.
 However, this program is still partially in beta version.

 Many users of Amazon DSP have good experiences with the excellent targeting that the online giant enables.
 Unlike Google, users on Amazon are often browsing with a specific purchase intent.
-While Google knows which pages a user visits, Amazon knows which products users buy.
+While Google knows which pages a user visits, Amazon knows which products the users purchase.

 If diapers are ordered on Amazon, it is likely that there is also an interest in wet wipes – perhaps even from the same brand, as the diapers were obviously exactly what the shopper wanted.